Djohnnie/Djohnnie/README.md

 * [MijnSauna](https://github.com/Djohnnie/MijnSauna) - A .NET 5 and Xamarin.Forms application that controls my home sauna.
 * [MijnThuis](https://github.com/Djohnnie/MijnThuis) - A planned application that combines all my smart-home hardware into a single dashboard.
 * [MijnKeuken](https://github.com/Djohnnie/MijnKeuken) - A planned application that can be used in the kitches for recipes and shopping lists.
+* [PhotoCarousel](https://github.com/Djohnnie/Photo-Carousel) - An application platform to show my personal pictures on a Samsung The Frame.

 ## Personal Learning